hpssjellis/portenta-pro-community-solutions/README.md

 Started March 20st 2021

-# Install from the Arduino IDE library manager --> serach for "Portenta" Install the "Portenta Pro Coummnity Solutions"
+# Install from the Arduino IDE library manager --> search for "Portenta" Install the "Portenta Pro Coummnity Solutions"

 ## Goal